redlab/yaml-props/README.md

       The character encoding scheme to be applied when parsing the yaml file.
       Defaults to ${project.build.sourceEncoding}.
       User property: readEncoding

-*    target (Default: src/main/resources/settings/${project.artifactId}/)

-      The target location.
-If the path is relative (does not start with / or a drive letter like C:), the path is relative to the directory containing the POM.
-      defaults to 'src/main/resources/settings/'
-      User property: target

  *   writeEncoding (Default: ${project.build.sourceEncoding})